Set custom metadata

 Limitations

 Compute Engine enforces a combined total limit of 512 KB for all metadata entries.
-Maximum size limits are also applied to each key and value as follows:
+Maximum size limits are also applied to each key and value in the following way:

 • Each metadata value is case sensitive except for boolean values.